Sustainable Maintenance Operations

 Building Systems and Controls

 In Module Eight, you will learn about HVAC ventilation systems and control.
 The module begins with building control systems, older pneumatic systems, and the newer, direct digital control systems.
 You will learn about the system’s language that allows different equipment to speak to each other and work together.
 The module then looks at the components of a healthy, comfortable indoor environment and the various air supply systems and equipment used to produce it, emphasizing reducing energy consumption through systems and control.

 Major Building Equipment Systems and Subsystems

 In Module Nine, you will learn about basic vapor compression and the absorptive refrigeration process for air-conditioning.
 You will learn about commercial air-conditioning equipment consisting of electrical centrifugal chillers, steam absorption units, and heat recovery chillers.
-You then learn about chiller operational strategies, ice storage systems, and cooling towers to include operation, maintenance, and water treatment.
-The module moves into building heating, with a discussion of boilers, combustion, and efficiency basics.
+You learn about chiller operational strategies, ice storage systems, and cooling towers, including operation, maintenance, and water treatment.
+The module moves into building heating, discussing boilers, combustion, and efficiency basics.
 Heating plant operation and licensing is the next topic, followed by boiler water treatment and testing.
 We then discuss condensing boilers (whose increased efficiency has made them extremely popular) and the need for proper design to maximize their efficiency.
-Plant sustainability is a crucial topic for achieving an overall sustainable facility, and this topic ends the module.
+Plant sustainability is crucial for achieving an overall sustainable facility, and this topic ends the module.

 Energy Management and Renewable Energy